maxwalkley/ActivityTrackerAssistant/README.md

-# TTP Sanitizer
+# Activity Tracker Assistant

 [👉 Check it out](https://ttpsanitizer.streamlit.app/)

-TTP Sanitizer is a lightweight utility designed to simplify the process of extracting, sanitizing, and transforming raw Excel spreadsheet data into multiple formats required by administrative systems.
+Activity Tracker Assistant is a lightweight utility designed to simplify the process of extracting, sanitizing, and transforming raw Excel spreadsheet data into multiple formats required by administrative systems.

 The tool provides an interactive interface for reviewing and editing extracted data, ensuring that outputs are formatted correctly and consistently for downstream use, specifically: